-He missed a large chunk of last season after breaking his back in a freak training ground accident.
+He missed a large chunk of last season after

 "It's been a long year for me with regards to the injury I've had, so to get back playing and get a new deal, I jumped at the opportunity," Coles told BBC South West Sport.

 "I've been consistent with my performances and the manager has felt it's a good time to reward me, so I'm delighted."